 My Camera for Railway Photography

 Over the years I have had many different cameras.
 The one I have and use today is the Canon 5D Mark III.
-I have had this great camera for just over five years and I intend to keep it unless I win the lottery!
+I have had this camera for just over five years and I intend to keep it unless I win the lottery!

 Today (January 2021) you can buy this camera second hand at MPB from £819.00